brianbowles/Bitshares-SMF-Login/README.md

 Fix the domain reference in loginredirect.php
-Look at token cookie and exceptions template_bitshares_above .. remove along with the other +1 references
+Look at token cookie and exceptions template_bitshares_above .. remove along with the other +1 references fix easybitcoin inclusion

+grep through looking for changes gplus/gp/google at the end
+TODO

+- potential TODO
+remove settings to config wallet and put them in BitSharesAdmin.php and modsettings